stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

 ``log flush on exit``

-:Description: Determines if Ceph should flush the log files after exit.
+:Description: Determines if Stone should flush the log files after exit.
 :Type: Boolean
 :Required: No
 :Default: ``false``